Constitution of The Order of The Barristers

 Article I — Name and Purpose

 The name of this society shall be The Order of Barristers.
 The Order shall be a national honorary organization whose purpose is the encouragement of oral advocacy and brief writing skills through effective law school appellate moot court and mock trial programs.
-The Order shall also serve to recognize, on a national basis, graduating law students who have excelled in moot court and mock trial activities in their respective law schools.
+The Order shall also serve to recognize, on a national basis, graduating law students who have excelled in mock trial, moot court, or alternative dispute resolution activities in their respective law schools.

 Article II — Chapters

 The Order of Barristers shall consist of chapters organized in law schools of the United States which meet the eligibility requirements of The Order.

 The application for the granting of a charter must be in writing and must be approved by the Dean of the law school desiring the formation of a chapter.

 The law school must have participated in the National Moot Court Competition or the National Trial Competition for two consecutive years prior to its application to become a chapter of The Order.
 For purposes of clarity, the “National Moot Court Competition” shall mean the moot court competition that is, as of 2023, run by the New York City Bar Association and sponsored by the American College of Trial Lawyers called the National Moot Court Competition.
 Should the name or sponsor of that tournament change, any references herein to the “National Moot Court Competition” shall be references to such tournament, whatever its future name may be.
 For purposes of clarity, the “National Trial Competition” shall mean the mock trial competition that is, as of 2023, run by the Texas Young Lawyers Association and sponsored by the American College of Trial Lawyers called the National Trial Competition.
 Should the name or sponsor of that tournament change, any references herein to the “National Trial Competition” shall be references to such tournament, whatever its future name may be.